 - Turns into Death by Cameo.
 The library article later mentions the gruesome deaths of the Terra Nova Development team at the hands of an unruly car.

 - Shout-Out: The makers apparently liked The Wizard of Oz, The Maltese Falcon and the Marx Brothers.

 - There are a good number of self-shout-outs as well.
 Many environmental details are borrowed from some of the game's artist's earlier works, most notably Amiga Dreams, The Sentinel, and The Skull, the Dream, and the Dancer.

 - Sinister Geometry: The Maze Center building is topped with a striking pyramid fractal.
 Sure enough, it's the site of the keystone that holds the Labyrinth together (and it's also the game's iOS icon).

 - Unwinnable by Design: Don't use your quarter in the fortunetelling game... make a phone call.
 Not as bad as it might be since it's so close to the beginning of the game, and especially since the game admonishes you for wasting it.

-- Towards the middle/end of the game, if you enter the Surreal Maze without taking a lantern hidden behind the open door that you entered a room through, you're stuck.
+- Towards the middle/end of the game, if you enter the Surreal Maze without taking a lantern hidden behind an open door from earlier in the game, you're stuck.
 This is especially cruel given that the confusing maze is a natural point to stop playing and resume later.